Wedding Photography at Islington Town Hall

 The most popular sport for group portraits is outside the front.
 I went wide to include the ‘Islington Town Hall’ engraved name above the windows for added context.

-Some brides still like to toss the bouquet, although it’s not as common as it used to be.
+Some brides like to toss the bouquet, although it’s less common than it used to be.

 The happy couple’s smiley shot shows off the beautiful façade at Islington Town Hall and gives photographic context.
 They went on to their reception meal at a local restaurant across the road.